 - Sino American Trading Company — An importer/exporter of leather (Full vegetable tanned & latigo vegetable retan; Box – extra Hi-shine, Hi-shine, Medium shine & Dull; Finished Bonded leather for Belts/Leather goods/Novelties, Full vegetable tanned & latigo vegetable retan; Box – extra Hi-shine, Hi-shine, Medium shine & Dull; Finished Bonded leather for Belts/Leather goods/Novelties).

 If you have suffered harm due to the negligence or the mistake of a health care provider, you may be eligible for appropriate compensation for your injuries and losses.
-The attorneys of Altizer Law, P.C., have been pursuing medical malpractice and wrongful death actions for our clients for more than 25 years.
+The Bettina Altizer and her team have been pursuing medical malpractice and wrongful death actions for our clients for more than 25 years.
 We understand the fear, the pain, the frustration, and the losses associated with medical malpractice.
 We pursue these cases with determination and tenacity.
 If you believe you have a medical malpractice case, call us to schedule an appointment.
 We will sit down with you and evaluate the incident with you.
 Then, if you hire us, we will pursue appropriate compensation on your behalf.

 This mountain community offers many opportunities to enjoy nature or to enjoy a range of outdoor adventures.
 Buffalo Mountain Natural Area Preserve is the perfect place to discover rare plants and to watch the local deer and other wildlife.
 The Little River draws many visitors for canoeing, kayaking, and fishing.
 The Blue Ridge Parkway offers 40 miles for driving, hiking, bicycling and provides limitless opportunities for exploration of the surrounding area and the local towns.